Why Learn French

 French in the World

 French is a young, vibrant, international language.
 It is the only language other than English to be spoken on all five continents.
-In fact, among its 220 million speakers, more than 96 million live in Africa, yet it also represents the 2nd most widely spoken native language and foreign language in Europe.
+In fact, among its 275 million speakers, more than 96 million live in Africa, yet it also represents the 2nd most widely spoken native language and foreign language in Europe.
+Finally, by the year 2050, it is estimated that French will the language most spoken in the world.

 Founded in 1970, the International Organization of la Francophonie includes 75 state and government members that represent approximately 15 percent of the world’s population.
 However, French-speaking areas account for almost 20 percent of world import and export trade, making it an advantageous language to speak for international business.